 Shop our spent grain snacks and help us give back to local animal welfare organizations...
 These treats are made in partnership with Rock Bottom Restaurant & Brewery located in Bethesda, and a portion of sales from all items listed here is donated to a variety of Maryland based animal rescues and causes.
-As of April 30, 2021 we have donated $105.
-(We're just getting started and hope to continue to donate a lot more!)
+As of August 31, 2021 we have donated $415.

 Our spent grain snack treats do not need to be refrigerated and will last for many months when stored sealed at room temperature.
 All of our treats are labeled with ingredients, storage instructions, and a "Best by" date.
 We offer our snacks in store and for purchase online for pick up or local delivery.

 What is "spent grain" and what is in our spent grain snacks?